 It's time to make predictions!

-Phase 4: Evaluate the performance of the model
+Stage 4: Evaluating the performance of the model

-Finally, we load the test data (images) and complete the preprocessing steps there.
-We then use the training model to predict classes for these images.
+Finally, we load the test data (image) and complete the pre-processing steps here.
+Then we use the training model to predict the class for these images.

 We will accept a very cool challenge to understand image classification.
-Build a model to classify a given set of images based on clothing (shirts, pants, shoes, socks, etc.).
-This is actually a problem faced by many e-commerce retailers, which makes it a more interesting computer vision problem.
+Create a model that categorizes a given set of images based on clothing (shirts, pants, shoes, socks, etc.).
+This is actually a problem for many e-commerce retailers, making it a more interesting computer vision issue.

-This challenge is called "identifying clothing" and is one of the practical problems encountered on the DataHack platform.
+This challenge, known as "identifying apparel," is one of the practical issues encountered on the DataHack platform.

-We have a total of 70000 images (28 x 28 dimensions), of which 60000 are from the training set and 10000 are from the test set.
-The training images are pre-labeled according to the clothing type, for a total of 10 categories.
-Of course, the test images have no labels.
+We have a total of 70000 images (28 x 28 dimensions), where 60000 is from the training set and 10000 is from the test set.
+The training images are pre-marked according to the type of clothing, for a total of 10 categories.
+Of course, the test image has no labels.
 The challenge is to identify the type of clothing in all test images.

-We will build the model on Google Colab as it provides a free GPU for our training model.
+We will build the model on Google Colab because it provides a free GPU for our training model.

-It's time to inspire Python skills.
-Finally arrived at the hands-on part!
+It's time to motivate Python skills.
+I finally reached the hands-on practice part!

 Step 1: Install Google Colab